chapel-lang/chapel/doc/rst/technotes/interfaces.rst

 When a type is marked as implementing an interface, the Chapel compiler will ensure that it satisfies all of the interface's requirements.
-The compiler will do so by checking the current scope, and resolving any functions that fit the interface criteria.
+The compiler will do so by checking the current scope and resolving any functions that fit the interface criteria.
 Note that because only the current scope is searched, methods defined in other files (and not made available by a ``use`` or ``import`` statement) cannot be used as witnesses for an interface.